Overconvergent subanalytic subsets in the framework of Berkovich spaces: Overconvergent constructible subsets

 In addition, by hypothesis,

 Hence if we set

 according to \eqref{ineg1} and \eqref{ineg2}, we obtain that $\|h\| \leq \kappa \|f\|$.
 To sum up, we have found some $\kappa \in ]0,1[$ such that

-This allows us to define by induction two Cauchy sequences $(q^i) \in \Ar $ and $(R^i) \in A_{s-1}[X]$ such that $\|f-(gq^i+R^i) \| \leq \kappa^i \|f\|$ in the following way.
+This allows us to define by induction two Cauchy sequences $(q^i) \in \Ar $ and $(R^i) \in A_{s-1}[T]$ such that $\|f-(gq^i+R^i) \| \leq \kappa^i \|f\|$ in the following way.
 We start with $(q^0,R^0)=(0,0)$.
 In order to perform the induction step, let $i>0$ be given and let us assume that $(q^i,R^i)$ is defined.
 We set $h^i:= f-(gq^i+R^i)$, which by induction hypothesis fulfils $\|h^i\| \leq \kappa^i \|f\|$.
-According to \eqref{keypoint}, we can define $q' \in \Ar $ and $R' \in A_{s-1}[X]$ such that $h^i = gq' + R' +h'$ with $\|q'\|\leq \frac{\|h^i\|}{\|g\|} \leq \kappa ^i \frac{\|f\|}{\|g\|} $, and $\|R'\| \leq \|h^i\| \leq \kappa^i \|f\|$ and $\|h'\| \leq \kappa \|h^i\| \leq \kappa^{i+1} \|f\|$.
+According to \eqref{keypoint}, we can define $q' \in \Ar $ and $R' \in A_{s-1}[T]$ such that $h^i = gq' + R' +h'$ with $\|q'\|\leq \frac{\|h^i\|}{\|g\|} \leq \kappa ^i \frac{\|f\|}{\|g\|} $, and $\|R'\| \leq \|h^i\| \leq \kappa^i \|f\|$ and $\|h'\| \leq \kappa \|h^i\| \leq \kappa^{i+1} \|f\|$.
 Then we set $q^{i+1} :=q^i +q'$ and $R^{i+1} :=R^i +R'$.
 Then $\|f-( gq^{i+1} +R_{i+1} ) \| =\|h^i -(gq +R) \| =\|h'\| \leq \kappa^{i+1} \|f\|$.
 By construction $\|q^{i+1} -q^i\| =\|q'\|\leq \kappa^i \frac{\|f\|}{\|g\|}$ and $\|R^{i+1} -R^i\| = \| R' \| \leq \kappa^i\|f\|$, so these sequences are well Cauchy sequences.
 This ends our induction.
-Now, by completeness of $\Ar $ and $A_{s-1}[X]$ the sequences $(q^i)$ and $(R^i)$ have a limit, that we denote by $q\in \Ar$ and $R \in A_{s-1}[X]$, which satisfy $f=gq+R$ as we wanted. \end{proof}
+Now, by completeness of $\Ar $ and $A_{s-1}[T]$ the sequences $(q^i)$ and $(R^i)$ have a limit, that we denote by $q\in \Ar$ and $R \in A_{s-1}[T]$, which satisfy $f=gq+R$ as we wanted. \end{proof}

 \begin{cor}\textbf{Weierstrass Preparation}.
-Let $g\in \Ar$ be a $X$-distinguished element of order $s$.
-There exists an unique couple $(w,e) \in A_s[X] \times \Ar $ such that $w$ is a unitary polynomial of degree $s$, $e$ is a multiplicative unit of $\Ar$, and $g=ew$. \end{cor}
+Let $g\in \Ar$ be a $T$-distinguished element of order $s$.
+There exists an unique couple $(w,e) \in A_s[T] \times \Ar $ such that $w$ is a monic polynomial of degree $s$, $e$ is a multiplicative unit of $\Ar$, and $g=ew$. \end{cor}

-\begin{proof} Using Weierstrass division, we can write $X^s = gq+R$ with $\|X^s\| = \max (\|g\|\|q\| , \|R\|)$, and $R\in A[X]_{s-1}$.
+\begin{proof} Using Weierstrass division, we can write $T^s = gq+R$ with $\|T^s\| = \max (\|g\|\|q\| , \|R\|)$, and $R\in A[T]_{s-1}$.
 Let us set